How Not To Murder Your Business Partner

 This is where counselling comes in.
 Often in small businesses there is no HR department to mediate, (your experience of HR may not even be that satisfactory) and being at the top can be lonely.
 Deciding to do counselling will allow you to be heard, acknowledged and validated.
 Through this process you will begin to understand why you respond the way you do to your business partner’s actions.
 You will be able to communicate your feelings more effectively.
 This will not only benefit your business relationships but personal relationships too.
 It is a win win all round.

-This is much more productive than trying to work out what makes your business partner tick or trying to change them.
+Which ever you choose, counselling is much more productive than ruminating on what makes your business partner tick or trying to change them.

 You may want to do just that of course.
 After all, most self-help books focus on the problem; we have all seen the titles about ‘narcissists’, ‘borderlines’ and ‘psychopaths’.
-Whilst the temptation may be to do a diagnosis of your business partner - this is generally not helpful, and at worst it can be interpreted as unempathic and even bullying.
-The fact is, all human beings have narcissistic traits.
-The entrepreneurial world is full of 'alpha narcissists' which is a character style.
-People like this can be extremely hard working, charismatic and successful, if domineering and controlling, but of course not everyone experiences even the most complex characters in the same way.
-Just to reassure you, it is extremely rare to meet a malignant narcisssist which is a pathological disorder.
+Whilst the temptation may be to do a diagnosis of your business partner, this is generally not helpful and at worst it can be interpreted as unempathic and even bullying.
+The fact is, all human beings have narcissistic and borderline traits; the entrepreneurial world is full of 'alpha narcissists'.
+People like this can be extremely hard working, charismatic and successful, if domineering and controlling at times, but of course not everyone experiences even the most complex characters in the same way.
+And just to reassure you, it is extremely rare to meet a malignant narcisssist which may be defined as a pathological disorder.

-The temptation, when a relationship is not working is to work harder on it, but sometimes you need to step back from the relational context.
+The temptation, when a relationship is not working is to work harder on it, but sometimes you need to step back from the relational focus and the day to day tribulations.
 If you take the focus off your business partner and focus on yourself you will begin to create a more meaningful life for yourself, which can only benefit you and the partnership.

 Enough is enough